shilohc/rss2018-team4/assets/posts/lab7.md

 #### Path Planner - Tony Zhang
 The path planning node develops the optimal path for the racecar to follow when using pure pursuit.
 To develop a functioning path, the A\* algorithm require a map which is converted to an occupancy grid representing whether the obstacles exist or not.
 The node uses a service proxy to get the map metadata and represent it as a numpy array of dimensions width by height, in pixels, with each pixel’s grayscale values stored in it’s index of the array.
 Furthermore, it uses scipy morphology’s binary erosion function to convert all white cells, which are unoccupied in the map, to True.
 The function also adds a border by buffering out the walls along the map so that the robot will not consider state spaces directly near the wall as a viable option.
 The path planning node also subscribes to the map topic to get the map resolution, which is used in the subscription to the Odometry topic, published by particle filter, to determine the inferred pose in map coordinates.
 Once the two path planning algorithms complete, the paths -- represented as a list of tuples -- are published to a trajectory file, which can be used as the input to load trajectory.

-## Experimental Evaluation - TODO
+## Experimental Evaluation - Eleanor Pence

-Nulla tempus tempor sollicitudin.
-Sed id tortor vestibulum, tincidunt lorem a, suscipit lacus.
-Mauris vitae pretium libero, at dapibus massa.
-Curabitur eleifend bibendum pharetra.
-Nullam gravida viverra lacus eu blandit.
-Praesent nec odio ut magna scelerisque vulputate.
-Sed in libero porta, imperdiet magna maximus, efficitur urna.
+In the interest of quantifying the performance of our chosen algorithms and implementations, said algorithms were tested in simulation before moving on to more detailed testing in real life, in the Stata Center basement.

 ### Testing Procedure - Shannon Hwang
-Testing in simulation utilized the provided simulation launch file; the robot's performance was evaluated qualitatively through rviz and quantitatively by measuring the average distance between the robot's simulated pose to its correct position on its planned trajectory.
+In simulation, the robot's performance was evaluated qualitatively through rviz and quantitatively by measuring the average distance between the robot's simulated pose to its correct position on its planned trajectory.
 Testing with the racecar took place in the Stata basement using real-time sensor input and a safety controller; the robot's performance was evaluated qualitatively through rviz by comparing its position to its visualized planned trajectory.

-#### Simulation
+#### Simulation - Eleanor Pence
+The pure pursuit algorithm was tested in simulation by running it on a predefined trajectory around the Stata center basement, which included turns of various degrees of tightness, while the trajectory planning algorithm was tested in simulation by creating various "problems" for the planning algorithm to solve, including avoiding known obstacles like posts in the Stata basement.
+The main metric used to evaluate the pure pursuit algorithm was distance from the closest segment of the input trajectory; this metric was calculated at intervals of 1/10th of a second, using the pose published by our Monte Carlo localization algorithm, the Polygon message published by trajectory loader, and a simple distance from line to point equation calculated for the pose with each trajectory segment.

 #### Racecar – Shannon Hwang
 Testing with the racecar only took place after both trajectory tracking and path planning code had been tested in simulation, so no parameter tuning was necessary during testing.
 The pure pursuit controller was tested by following a prescribed loop around the basement.
 To test other the pure pursuit controller's ability to follow other trajectories as well as the path planner, goal poses were set in rviz and sent to the path planner.
 The path planner's calculated path to the goal was then displayed in rviz, and the robot used pure pursuit to follow the planned path.
 The robot's performance was evaluated qualitatively by comparing its trajectories to those seen in rviz.